joembedded/ltx_ble_demo/readme.md

 !['Some Screenshots of the LTX BLE Demo'](./docs/ble_all.jpg "Some Screenshots of the LTX BLE Demo")

 It is even not necessary to install any native APPs!
 The complete software is nothing else, than a _„Simple Web page“_!
 Extremely convenient and safe!

-We used this new technology to access the LTX Data Loggers via Bluetooth.
+This new technology is used to access the LTX Data Loggers via Bluetooth.

 These are 2 sample devices:
 !['LTX BLE E-Paper'](./docs/epa_logger2.jpg "LTX BLE E-Paper")